Deprecation of IP Config parameters for the cmdlet New-AzRecoveryServicesAsrVMNicConfig

 Set-AzRecoveryServicesAsrReplicationProtectedItem -InputObject $protectedItemObject -ASRVMNicConfiguration $nics

 Modify your scripts as illustrated in this article.
-In case you have any queries about this, contact Azure Support.
+If you have any questions, contact Microsoft Support.